 Click here to listen to a reading of this blog:

-An autoimmune disease is a lifelong condition in which the body produces antibodies that attack its own tissues, leading to the deterioration and in some cases, to the destruction of such tissue.
-Hashimoto’s causes your own immune system to launch an attack against the thyroid gland, slowly destroying it over time, causing hypothyroidism.
-This is the cause of around 90% of cases of hypothyroidism.
+An autoimmune disease is condition you have for life, in which the body produces antibodies that attack its own tissues, leading to the deterioration and in some cases, to the destruction of such tissue.

-You can find out if you have Hashimoto’s by testing for thyroid antibodies (Thyroid Peroxidase Antibodies and Thyroglobulin Antibodies), but these are often not tested by doctors, who refuse to acknowledge its importance.
-You need both to be done preferably, as often just the one test is not accurate enough to be sure.
-One could have results ‘in range’, while the other not.
+You can find out if you have Hashimoto’s by testing for thyroid antibodies (Thyroid Peroxidase Antibodies and Thyroglobulin Antibodies), but these are often not routinely tested by doctors.

 Where Can I Order Thyroid Antibody Testing From?